Comic-Con-Museum/fan-forge-backend/README.md

     in most cases, though.
 If you get an error about being unable to detect the correct driver, try setting it to `org.postgresql.Driver`.

  5. An S3-API-compatible object store.

     ...which, in practice, means S3.
 However, [there are other options][minio], if you either don't want to use AWS or want to run everything locally.
 You need to provide:

      *  `s3.url`: The URL to the S3 server.
 If no protocol is included, it will default to HTTPS.
      *  `s3.region`: The region name that S3 is running in.
 If you're using a separate service, this value will be determined by the service.
      *  `s3.access-key`: The access key.
 Sometimes called a username.
      *  `s3.secret-key`: The secret key.
 Sometimes called a password.
      *  `s3.bucket`: The name of the bucket to access.
-This defaults to the first bucket in the list, whatever that happens to be.

 Once you have all three set up, just run the fat JAR like any other normal
 jarfile:

 ```
-java -jar fcb-fat.jar
+java -jar ff-fat.jar
 ```

 It will automatically connect to the SQL server and S3 store you've provided.